rvdbreemen/OTGW-firmware/README.md

 The goal of this project is to become a fully functioning ESP8266 firmware that operates the OTGW as a standalone application.
 With a WebUI, MQTT and REST API, integration with Home Assistant (using MQTT discovery) and a TCP connection for serial connection (on port 25238).

+**Breaking change: With version 0.7.2 (and up) the LitteFS filesystem is used.
+This means you do need to reflash your filesystem, settings are lost in the process.**

-The features of this Custom OTGW NodeMCU (ESP8266) firmware are:
+The features of this Nodosop OpenTherm NodeMCU firmware are:

+- breaking change: implemented LittleFS -  (v0.7.2+)
+- reliable OTGW PIC firmware upgrade (to latest version)
-- parsing the protocol on the NodeMCU (8266)
+- parsing the OT protocol on the NodeMCU (8266)
+- parsing all known OT protocol message ID's (2.2+2.3b), including Heating/Ventilation and Remeha specific msgid's
 - enable telnet listening (interpreted data and debugging)
 - send MQTT messages for every change  (parsed OT message)
 - integrate with Home Assistant (and Domoticz)
-- serial interface on port 1023 for original OTmonitor application (bi-directional)
+- serial interface on port 25238 for original OTmonitor application (bi-directional)
 - simple REST API (http://<ip>/api/v0/otgw/{id})
 - simple REST API (http://<ip>/api/v1/otgw/id/{id} or http://<ip>/api/v1/otgw/label/{textlabel eg. Tr or Toutside}
 - sending commands thru MQTT (topic: OTGW/command)